Netatalk/netatalk/doc/manual/Installation.md

 ### Spotlight LocalSearch backend dependencies

-The LocalSearch backend for Spotlight enables rich file content and metadata matching, and depends on the following third-party software:
+The LocalSearch backend for Spotlight (Finder search) enables rich file content and metadata matching, and depends on the following third-party software:

 - bison